fabianlindfors/reshape/README.md

 There are three optional settings available which all accept SQL queries.
 All queries need to be idempotent, for example by using `IF NOT EXISTS` wherever available.

-- `start`: run when a migration is started using `reshape migrate`
+- `start`: run when a migration is started using `reshape migration start`
-- `complete`: run when a migration is completed using `reshape complete`
+- `complete`: run when a migration is completed using `reshape migration complete`
-- `abort`: run when a migration is aborted using `reshape abort`
+- `abort`: run when a migration is aborted using `reshape migration abort`

 *Example: enable PostGIS and pg_stat_statements extensions*